how-to-pick-your-exterior-trim-color

 debi-collinson-interior-stylist-color-expert-stager-real-estate-investor

-Hi!
-I’m Debi Collinson.
-Home Stylist.
-Stager.
-Real Estate Investor.
-It all started back in 2006, at the request of a realtor, where I nervously staged my very first home.
-But the sellers liked their newly styled home so much that they turned down an offer for full asking price.
-I went back to design school and the rest is history. — In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
-I’m currently living in my 8th “fixer upper.”
+In my spare time, LOL, I buy “fixer uppers” to fix up & either sell for a healthy profit or to rent.
+I’m currently looking for my 10th “fixer upper.”
 Sign up to receive my e-mails of how to make your home stunning, how to sell your house for top dollar AND how to become financially independent one fixer upper at a time!
+Read my full story including my design credentials here.

 Similar Posts